Correlation functions for strongly confined wormlike chains: Results

 Fig. \ref{mflp.fig}(A) shows the best fit correlation length, $\sigma_{fit}$, for all simulated values of $\kappa$ and $R$, normalized by the expected $\sigma(\bar u)$.
 The deviation between the fit and predicted length scales is $\lesssim 10\%$ over the observed values of $\bar u$.
-While a more detailed model may be able to better fit the simulations by utilizing a free parameter for fitting (e.g. fitting $l/l_p$ using a third-order polynomial gives an improvement to $\lesssim 5\%$ deviation).
-However, the simple approximation implemented here solely uses the predictions in eq. \ref{longitudinalCorr} combined with an interpolation dictated by the expected boundary conditions.
+While a more detailed model may be able to better fit the simulations by utilizing a free parameter for fitting (e.g. fitting $l_{||}/l_p$ using a third-order polynomial gives an improvement to $\lesssim 5\%$ deviation; data not shown), the simple approximation implemented here solely uses the predictions in eq. \ref{longitudinalCorr} combined with an interpolation dictated by the expected boundary conditions.
 The quality of the agreement between the exponential fit $e^{-|s-s'|/\sigma(\bar u)}$ are shown in Fig \ref{mflp.fig}(B) for strongly confined examples (with $R=2a$) and (C) for values of $R$ for which $\bar u=\langle u_\perp^2\rangle\approx 0.25$ (where the deviation in Fig. \ref{mflp.fig}(A) are greatest).
 In both cases, the theoretical predictions are in good agreement with the simulations.
-The mean field longitudinal decay length of $\sigma(\bar u)$ adequately describes the correlation length of slit confined wormlike chains while requiring only one parameter: the mean transverse bending $\bar u=\langle u_\perp^2\rangle$.
+We likewise find the linear approximation for $l_{||}/l_p$ agrees fairly well with the simulated values, shown in the filled symbols of the inset of Fig. \ref{lmfvubar.fig}.
+The mean field longitudinal decay length of $\sigma(\bar u)$ and equivalently the mean field persistence length $l_{||}$ adequately describes the longitudinal correlation length of slit-confined wormlike chains while requiring only one parameter: the mean transverse bending $\bar u=\langle u_\perp^2\rangle$.